erheltemes/work_day_scheduler/README.md

 # work_day_scheduler

+## Description
+App allows users to save notes to day-time hours, to easily schedule their current day.
+App saves to local storage and highlights the current hour.

 ## PAGE CONSTRUCTION
 * displayed current day using "moment" JS Library
 * created rows by iterating over array filled with time values.